EPI and the Environment

 - In 2005, the world consumed 235 billion kilograms of plastics for all uses.

 - Plastics are ideal packaging materials due to their excellent properties, low weight, excellent processability and low cost and 40% of the plastics used in Europe and 25% in North America are used as packaging.

 - All of this is ultimately discarded, most after a single use.
 In developed countries most of this ends up in landfills; in less developed ones unfortunately as litter.

 - Most conventional plastics used for packaging can remain unchanged for decades after disposal.

-- The extremely long life of conventional plastics limit their use in some applications such as landfill covers and agricultural films and necessitates the disposal of these items into landfills or other burial situations.
+- The extremely long life of conventional plastics limit their use in some applications such as agricultural films and necessitates the disposal of these items into landfills or other burial situations.